SJCNY Spring 2021 - EHS Housing

 Will the residence hall be open?

-The Residence Hall at the St. George Towers (55 Clark Street in Brooklyn) will be open for occupancy in Fall 2020.
+The Residence Hall at the St. George Towers (55 Clark Street in Brooklyn) will be open for occupancy in Spring 2021.
 All students wishing to reside in the residence hall should complete a housing application.
 It is important to note that roommates will be considered a “family unit” and expected to behave in ways that protect each other’s health.

 In order to provide ample time for students to adjust to living within the residence halls and to allow for proper social distancing during check in, please see the appropriate check-in information below: